Kermalis/VGMusicStudio/README.md

 * Let on-screen piano play notes or interact with MIDI keyboard
 * Remove "private set" in config and add saving of config
 * Support pret dissassembly projects
-* Fix UI crashing when some invalid songs are switched to

 ## Special Thanks To:
 * Ipatix